 - Pupil Premium Review – to create an action plan that ensures that appropriate support is provided to enable all Pupil Premium pupils to make good progress.

 - Intervention Strategies – An additional teacher employed on a 0.6 contract to offer targeted intervention in English and Maths in order to accelerate progress of pupils eligible to Pupil Premium funding.

-- White Rose Maths Hub resources and Maths Whizz resources to support the progress in maths across school
+- Maths Whizz resources to support the progress in maths across school

 - Learning Mentor – Targeted support to selected pupils on the disadvantaged register.
 To meet with the pupils and families, and carry out intervention with the child based on their social and emotional needs

 - Family Liaison Officer – To provide direct and emotional support to parents in order to further support children’s learning at home and at school.